opencog/agi-bio/moses-scripts/README.md

 Additional documentation
 ------------------------

-See file FitnessFunctions.md for a discussion of how to represent the fitness functions in the AtomSpace.
+See file export_models.md for a detailed discussion about how to represent the models, their fitness functions and teir features in the AtomSpace.